rikardsaqe/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor

-Built a Long Short Term Network architecture to predict the trends of Google's stock price for the month of November 2019 with a ~95% relative accuracy.
+Built a Long Short Term Network (LSTM) architecture to predict the trends of Google's stock price for the month of November 2019 with a ~95% relative accuracy.

 Developed in the Spyder IDE using NumPy, Pandas and Scikit-learn for data processing, Keras and Scikit-learn for training/iterating on model, and Matplotlib for visualizing the results.